pull-stream/pull-stringify/README.md

 `options` is an object with the following optional keys:

 - `open`: string to be prepended to first output string
+- `prefix`: string to be prepended to every non-first output string
-- `close`: string to be appended to last output string
+- `suffix`: string to be appended to every output string
+- `close`: string to be appended after stream is complete
 - `indent`: passed as third argument to `JSON.stringify`
-- `separator`: string to be (ap|pre)pended to every other output string
-- `prepend`: if `true` prepend separator, otherwise append separator
 - `stringify`: custom function to use instead of `JSON.stringify`

 `stringify(options)` returns a through [`pull-stream`](https://pull-stream.github.io).